ufoot/godot-rust-cross-compiler/README.md

 and if it is there, it does not launch docker but builds natively.
 This way, a CI script can invoke the targets as you would locally, without "running docker within docker".

+It also has some basic packaging, making `.zip`, `.apk` or `.tar.gz` files which are hopefully "ready to distribute".
+A few caveats though:

+* projects are expected to embed the `.pck` within the executable (relevant for Windows and Linux).
+* android packages are not signed.

 Caching builds
 --------------